nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Showing module information : _info_

-Displays a summary of lessons and undone tasks for the module.
+Use this command to get a summary of the module, including lessons and undone tasks.

 **Format:**<br>
 `info`